Kallangur Water Tower Artwork Project

-Residents and business operators of Petrie and Kallangur are able to provide input into what kind of design they would prefer to see on the tower through a community survey.
+Nearby residents are able to provide input into what kind of design they would prefer to see on the tower through a community survey.
 The survey aims to capture a reflection of the local identity and what kinds of themes, styles and artwork they would like to see in the design.
 This information will help to guide the design brief.
 Unitywater will collaborate with Moreton Bay Regional Council’s Public Art team to commission three artwork concepts to meet the design brief and the community will be invited to vote for the final artwork.

 What will the artwork look like?

 The style, look and content of the artwork will be determined by the community!
 For example, the artwork could be modern or traditional, photo-realistic or abstract, full coverage or minimal.
 The Design Panel will ensure all concepts meet the region’s design principles, are in keeping with the community’s wishes and enhance the surrounding landscape.